Ban on Hiring Smokers and Vapers in Dayton, Ohio

 Health and Wellness Concerns VS Employee Privacy

 This new hiring practice is sparking a lot of debate.
 On one hand, the city has a duty to promote health and wellness to its constituents.
-The hopes of this new hiring practices are to decrease the amount of nicotine use among employees and therefore reduce nicotine use of the community as a whole.
+The hopes of these new hiring practices are to decrease the amount of nicotine use among employees and therefore reduce nicotine use of the community as a whole.